• New videos:

 Es Su Casa

 Ritual & Public Intimacy.
 Eseohe Arhebamen.
-Guest appearance by Peter Barr.
+Guest appearance by Peter Davis Barr.
 All actions are improvisational.
 Jonathan Shorr Gallery, 2008.

 Environmental Justice Initiative Poetry Slam